- Whether or not you realize it, you probably already have one or more subscriptions that you’ve been using for years.

-Even the plethora of smaller subscription boxes (which deliver new goods at set date(s) every month) have found success.
-Consider HelloFresh, for example: it rakes in money from 3.5 million subscribers just in the U.S.
+Even the plethora of smaller subscription boxes (which deliver new goods at the set date(s) every month) has found success.
+Consider HelloFresh, for example, it rakes in money from 3.5 million subscribers just in the U.S.

 So, which subscription services top the charts for most subscribers?
 Read on to see the 10 largest subscription companies in 2022!